General needs housing

-Within our service we have shared houses, flats and family houses for young people who do not need any additional help in managing a tenancy or developing their independence.
-For some of our tenants, this service provides a move-on opportunity once they have gained the skills they need in supported housing.
+In our general needs housing service we have shared houses, flats and family houses for young people who do not need any additional help in managing a tenancy or require minimal tenancy sustainment support to manage their tenancy.

 To be eligible you must be between 16 and 25 years old.
-Unlike Supported Housing, in General Needs you can stay for longer than 2 years and past the age of 25.
+Unlike supported housing, in general needs housing you can stay for longer than 2 years and past the age of 25.

-As these properties do not come with support, you would be expected to have a good level of independence in order to be accepted.
+As these properties do not come with an asset coach, you would be expected to have a good level of independence in order to be accepted.
 We ask for two references from a professional person such as a previous landlord, employer or tutor.
 If you cannot provide these it will delay your application and we will work with you in finding a suitable solution.

-As a General Needs tenant we would expect you to be independent in the following areas with only a minimal need for support, as and when different situations arise:
+As a general needs tenant we would expect you to be independent in the following areas with only a minimal need for tenancy sustainment support, as-and-when different situations arise:

 - Managing a tenancy